-In these examples, we drew the trend lines using valid pivots as taught in the course.
+In the examples above, we drew the trend lines using valid pivots as taught in the course.
 For consistency, it’s a rule you should stick to.

-As for the opposing channels, it’s perfectly okay to draw them with basic pivots.
-It’s a tweak to find more setups.
-(That’s what we did in Example #2.
-It explains why the pullback in Example #2 is less complex than the one in Example #1.)
+As for the opposing channels we use to identify pullbacks, it’s okay to mark them with basic pivots.
+This relaxation is a tweak for this approach to find spot setups.
+(That’s what we did in Example #2 and #3.
+It explains why the pullbacks in those examples are less complex than the one in Example #1.)

-After all, we are fading the opposing channels.
-So, it makes sense to use the less significant basic pivots to draw them.
+After all, as mentioned, we are relying on the tension to resolve in favor of the market trend.
+In essence, we are fading the opposing channels.
+Hence, it makes sense to use the less significant basic pivots to draw them.